 Wall-mounted faucets are available in a much wider variety than floor-mounted faucets.
 They are usually cheaper to purchase than floor-mounted faucets.

-However, because installing wall-mounted and floor-mounted faucets is equally challenging, installation is likely to cost about the same.
+However, because both types of faucets are difficult to install, installation is likely to cost about the same.

 Wall-mounted faucets are easier to clean and maintain than floor-mounted faucets.
 They also have a longer lifespan due to the potential damage caused by pooling water.